Azure/KAN/docs/tutorial/Tutorial-Create-an-Edge-AI-solution-with-KubeAI-Application-Nucleus-for-edge-Portal.md

     ![Screenshot of Deployment page displaying deployment](media/ff8ab22c49ba2d28ac6a3d1ac8ec6792.png)

-    **You have now successfully created an Edge AI solution with KAN Portal.** The AI skill you selected on your compute device is now processing your video feeds and generating insights.
+    **You have now successfully created an Edge AI solution with SYMPHONY Portal.** The AI skill you selected on your compute device is now processing your video feeds and generating insights.

 ### View the deployment library

 Now that you’ve deployed your solution, you’ll see a digital representation of the physical world and be able to keep up with what’s going on in your environment.
 You can view inference results and actionable, event-based videos that help you understand your physical environment and then react in real time, using the inferences from IoT Hub to optimize your operations at the edge and integrate it with other Azure services.
 You can also view the performance of your AI skills and validate that your solution is working as you expect and is providing you with the information that you need.

-You can view the deployment you just created and a library of other deployments you’ve created on the **Deployments** page in KAN Portal.
+You can view the deployment you just created and a library of other deployments you’ve created on the **Deployments** page in SYMPHONY Portal.

 ![Screenshot of Deployment page displaying deployment](media/c650927e36a9e06efb73519eb2b1fc0d.png)